-As FIFA World Cup history has been told, although the winners have always been hailed, sometimes ones who end as runner-ups bear more interesting stories than the winners.
-Here, in the top 10 World Cup Runner-ups in history, we tell you those stories and those bitter ends.
+As it's been said in FIFA World Cup history, though the title winners have always been admired, sometimes the ones who end as runner-ups bear more interesting stories.
+In this article today, on the top World Cup runner-ups, we will tell you all about these teams' stories and their bitter endings.

-or just the World cup is a football competition that takes place every four years, in which national teams, members of the international football association(FIFA) compete with each other.
+The FIFA World Cup is a football competition that takes place every four years, in which national teams, members of the international football association(FIFA) compete with each other.

 As the most widely viewed sporting event in the world, the FIFA World Cup is the most important tournament a nation could attend.
 At every event of the competition, the footballers try to make their country victorious and be useful in their national team.
-However, there sometimes is a bitter end to some of the best generations of a nation as we look at the list of FIFA World Cup finals.
-Some nations who many believed had the right to win the greatest achievement of the football world but were doomed by chance.
-We cover that and many more as you read further.
+However, there sometimes is a bitter ending to some of the best generations of a nation as we look at the list of FIFA World Cup finals.
+Some nations who many believed deserved to win the greatest achievement of the football world, were doomed by chance.
+In this article today, we cover many of these stories.
+Stay tuned and enjoy.

 Route to Final: